-ROWONTARIO is recognized by the Ontario Ministry of Health Promotion as the not-for-profit governing body for rowing in the Province of Ontario.
+ROWONTARIO is recognized by the Ontario Ministry of Tourism, Culture, and Sport as the not-for-profit governing body for rowing in the Province of Ontario.

 Rowing has been practiced competitively and recreationally in Ontario for over 150 years.
 The increasing urbanization and prosperity of Upper Canada in the mid-nineteenth century, combined with the advent of the press and the telegraph, created a class of men who were at leisure to practice rowing and to gamble on the outcomes of races between professional scullers.